 Your sister’s children (or lack thereof)

 Commenting on a relative’s family planning is a huge holiday no-no, says Justin Lavelle, chief communications officer for BeenVerified.
 Whether you’re commenting on the number of kids they have, asking when they’ll have another, or speculating on when they’ll start their family, you put them in an incredibly awkward situation.
 (So, when will you be having sex, cousin?)
 “No one likes to be put on the spot about their reproductive choices,” he says.
 “So let the couple be and eat their turkey in peace.”
 If they want you to know this information, they’ll bring it up.
-In the meantime, stick to sharing these funny Thanksgiving quotes at the table instead.
+In the meantime, stick to these 20 funny Thanksgiving quotes to share around the table.

 Monkey Business Images/Shutterstock

 Let’s face it: No one is the absolute expert when it comes to parenting.
 Giving someone advice on how to raise their children or criticizing their children’s behavior—even when meant in a kind way—is rarely helpful and may start an argument, says Evie Granville and Sarah Davis, parenting etiquette experts and podcasters.
 “When it comes to parenting, everyone’s got an opinion (even people who don’t have kids)!
 Whether it’s breastfeeding vs. bottle-feeding, sleep-training, or staying home vs. working outside the home, there’s always something to get miffed about,” they say.
 “Don’t use time together over the holidays to question other people’s parenting choices.
 Just assume everyone’s weighed the pros and cons of a given parenting decision and come to the conclusion that the best option for their nuclear family is the thing they’re already doing.”